andern/andern.github.com/_posts/2013-05-12-binary-search-trees.md

 # Graphs
 Euler pointed out that it was only the order of which the bridges were crossed that was relevant to solving the problem.
-By eliminating all factors except the land masses and the bridges that connected them, we can model the problem in a more abstract manner.
+By eliminating all factors except the land masses and the bridges that connect them, we can model the problem in a more abstract manner.

 <div class="figure">